mvalancy-mt/GraphDone/docs/philosophy.md

 - **Anonymous contribution**: Reduce social pressure while maintaining quality through peer review
 - **Background opportunities**: Even low-priority ideas get resources and visibility

-## The Spherical Model
+## The Multi-Level Graph Model

-GraphDone organizes work in a spherical coordinate system where priority determines distance from center:
+GraphDone organizes work as interconnected graphs at different levels of detail where priority determines visibility and resource allocation:

-- **Center**: Highest priority outcomes with full resource allocation
+- **Strategic Level**: High-level goals and vision with maximum visibility
-- **Inner spheres**: Important work with substantial support
+- **Project Level**: Major initiatives and features with substantial resources
-- **Outer spheres**: Experimental and background projects with idle resources
+- **Feature Level**: Specific capabilities and components with focused attention
-- **Periphery**: New ideas and personal initiatives with minimal but real support
+- **Task Level**: Individual work items with targeted effort

-Ideas migrate inward through demonstrated value and community support.
+Ideas gain visibility and resources through demonstrated value and community support.
 This creates a natural innovation pipeline where breakthrough concepts can prove themselves organically rather than requiring initial executive buy-in.

-Executives and managers influence the system by placing "priority flags" that create gravity wells, but they don't control the entire structure.
-Individual contributors can always establish their own small gravity wells on the periphery.
+Executives and managers influence the system by setting strategic priorities that cascade through the levels, but they don't control the entire structure.
+Individual contributors can always create new nodes at any level and let the community validate their importance.

 ## Technology Philosophy